-Although these slices of “future” life seem quaint when viewed today, this BBC anthology of science fiction plays offered audiences in 1982 a speculative glimpse into the near future.
+Play for Tomorrow only ran for one series between 13 April and 18 May 1982 and although these slices of “future” life seem quaint when viewed today, this BBC anthology offered audiences of the day a speculative glimpse into the near future.

 Over the course of six episodes – ‘Crimes’, ‘Bright Eyes’, ‘Cricket’, ‘The Nuclear Family’, ‘Shades’ and ‘Easter 2016’ – various writers explored a range of contemporary issues in futuristic settings.